RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-content.md

 $
 </code></pre>

-For a blue-green deployment, switching the service's selector (which determines which pods a service send traffic to) ensures that the service goes from the blue backend (NGINX) to the green backend (httpd)
+For a blue-green deployment, switching the service's selector (which determines which pods a service send traffic to) ensures that the service goes from the blue backend (NGINX) to the green backend (httpd).

-<pre class="wp-block-code"><code>
-$ kubectl set selector svc webserver app=new-webserver
+<pre class="wp-block-code"><code>$ kubectl set selector svc webserver app=new-webserver

 service/webserver selector updated